mschulteg/flacmirror/README.md

 `flacmirror` is a cli tool that recursively synchronizes a directory containing flac files to another directory while encoding the flac files to a specified format instead of copying them.

-This is a side project, you can find more powerful solutions like flac2all on github.
+This is a small project, you can find more powerful solutions like flac2all on github.

 # Dependencies
 ## Python